 European Union – In 1957, 10 European countries signed the Treaty of Rome, forming the EU.
 By 2007 the EU had 27 countries and 490 million people.
 The EU has a unified currency (the Euro, with the exception of the U.K.), open borders, free trade, free capital and a coordinated foreign policy.
 The EU requires applicants to meet requirements for democracy and institutional reform.

-Race – This guide has no international information about race because international statistics are hard to find and because class and ethnic conflict are much more important.
+Race – This guide has no international information about race for two main reasons: international statistics are hard to find; and class divisions and ethnic conflict issues are much more important.
 We agree with Wolff et al. (see Human Development Index sources):

 “…society’s most visible problems do not stem primarily from race; they stem from poverty….
 The poor, both black and white, share the same approximate rates of crime, welfare, teenage and single parenthood, substance abuse and other social problems.”

-Discrimination related to race increases poverty among minorities, but America’s statistics for whites are worse than Europe’s.
-Despite growth of an American black middle and upper class, American blacks in general are doing worse than whites in health, education, crime, and income.
-American Hispanics and Indians also have serious poverty problems, while Asian Americans are generally even with whites.
+Discrimination related to race increases poverty among minorities, but statistics in the US for whites are worse than those for Europe.
+Despite growth in the US of a black middle and upper class, blacks in the US in general are doing worse than whites in health, education, crime, and income.
+In the US, Hispanics and Indians also have serious poverty problems, while Asians are generally even with whites in these areas.